How should parents choose a homeschooling curriculum?

 Other parents feel safer with a more formal approach and want to make use of a curriculum.
 Parents that choose this approach should however note that there is no such thing as a “best” curriculum.
 Each parent and each child is unique.
 One curriculum is more suitable to one family than another.
 Parents must choose the curriculum that is the most suitable for their family.
 Parents might even choose different curriculums for different children, or different curriculums for different subjects.

 There are many curriculums available on the market.
 Because there are so many choices, choosing a curriculum often seems like a daunting task to parents.
 For parents that are overwhelmed by these choices, there are however consultants that can help parents with understanding learning styles and how to select an optimal curriculum for their family.

 Parents also feel under pressure to select a curriculum as soon as possible, because they fear that their children will fall behind.
 Such parents should ask themselves what they mean with “behind”.
 The idea of “behind” is based on a standard that was set by somebody that wrote a curriculum for an imaginary “average child”.
 Parents should however focus on doing the best for their child at that moment.
 The most important objective is that the child must learn, and not to be measured against other people’s arbitrary standards.

 It is generally agreed that the best things that parents can do for their children is to read aloud.
 This is the single thing that Leendert van Oostrum tells parents in his speech with the title : “The winning recipe for home education.”
-This was recently re-iterated in an article in Child Magazine.

 When considering a curriculum, parents should also keep in mind that people and circumstances change over time.
 If a curriculum works for a family this year, it does not mean that it will work next year.
 Parents should therefore avoid buying a complete curriculum.
 Just buy what you need for the current year, because you might want to change curriculums next year.